 Strategy Two: Work Behind The Scenes

 Hidden fields are one of the most powerful ways to improve personalization.
-These are fields that collect certain data like geo-location, abandon cart values, pages, browsed products, or any other valuable piece of the information that can be collected from cookies and other data footprints.
+These are fields that collect certain data like geo-location, abandoned cart values, pages, browsed products, or any other valuable piece of the information that can be collected from cookies and other data footprints.
 You can also track where visitors came from (social media, a landing page, organic search), or what marketing campaign they were referred from.

 Once you have this data, you can target your visitors accordingly for a more personalized follow up.